hahagames/crazy-games/README.md

 # crazy-games
-Play crazy free online games in your browser
+Play the craziest free online games in your browser.
+Everything unblocked, from Waterboy & Watergirl to Uno! https://hahagames.com